A GPS device tracks the elevation EEE (in feet) of a hiker walk... | Channels for Pearson+

 A GPS device tracks the elevation E (in feet) of a hiker walking in the mountains.
 The elevation t hours after beginning the hike is given in the figure. <IMAGE>

-Repeat the procedure outlined in part (a) for the secant line that passes through points P and Q.
+Find the slope of the secant line that passes through points A and B. Interpret your answer as an average rate of change over the interval 1≤t≤3.

 Verified Solution